ritaleite03/FEUP-MEIC-CPM/project_1/README.md

 -   Generates an RSA key pair.
 -   Sends the public key to the server.
 -   Receives products list from the server.
--   Creates QR codes for products, including their UUID, name and price.
+-   Creates QR codes for products, including their UUID, name, category, subcategory and price.
+-   Filter products by name.
+-   Filter products by category.
+-   Order products by price.
+-   Order products alphabetically.

 ### Features on the Terminal App

+-   Change between light and dark mode.
 -   Reads checkout messages via QR Code or NFC.
 -   Sends the checkout request to the server.
 -   Displays the server's response to the user.

 ### Features on the User App

+- Change between light and dark mode.

 -   **Authentication**